 Sleep disturbances may often occur as a result of other stressors in a person’s life or poor sleep hygiene.
 Addressing these co-occurring issues may help improve sleep in addiction recovery.

-For more information about naltrexone, drug side effects, or how to find naltrexone treatment for addiction near you, call our helpline to speak to one of our staff today.
+For more information about naltrexone, drug side effects, or how to find naltrexone treatment for addiction near you, browse our directory or reach out to the Substance Abuse and Mental Health Services Administration (SAMHSA) for more information.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.